 Florida Family Law Attorney

 If you’ve reached our site because you are in search of legal advice for your divorce, contact the office of Florida divorce lawyer Steven D. Miller, P.A. today for a free initial consultation.
-Every divorce case is different.
+Every divorce case is different and each divorce process is unique.
 Learn the best legal options for you and your family today.

 It’s not rocket science; instead, it’s about understanding the issues and how they get resolved.
 Yes, sometimes motions, hearings and depositions are necessary but not most of the time.
 If there are significant property issues, then it takes much more time and money.